PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 questions:
 objectives:
 - Learn how to manage and run containers on a HPC cluster with Shifter
 keypoints:
+- "Shifter has a quite simple syntax that allows to pull, manage and run containers on HPC systems"
+- "`shifter pull` and `shifter run` are the key commands"
 ---

 ### Why not Docker on HPC? ###